Death Crew Council: Various feuds (2016–2017)

 On the January 12 edition of Impact Wrestling, Bram revealed that he joined the DCC to get revenge on Decay for their prior attack and abduction in 2016.
 Bram and Kingston would face Decay in a losing effort, after James Storm attacked Abyss, resulting in a disqualification.
-At Genesis, the DCC were defeated by Decay and The Broken Hardys in a three-way tag team, thus not winning their TNA World Tag Team Championship.
+At Genesis, the DCC were defeated by The Broken Hardys in a three-way tag team match that also included Decay, thus not winning their TNA World Tag Team Championship.
 On the January 19 episode of Impact Wrestling, Bram and Kingston competed in the first ever Race for the Case, capturing the yellow briefcase when Kingston knocked it out of Jessie Godderz's hands and into Bram's, later learning they have the #2 call out spot for the February 2 Open Fight Night episode of Impact Wrestling.
 On the February 2 episode of Impact Wrestling, the DCC used their Race for the Case briefcase to call out and defeat Decay in a Fall Count Anywhere match.
 At the end of the show, they would attack Ethan Carter III after his match against Eli Drake, only to attack him and his bodyguard Tyrus after.
 On the February 9 episode of Impact Wrestling, the DCC defeated Eli Drake and Tyrus in a handicap match.

 On March 9 episode of Impact Wrestling, Bram and Kingston were quickly defeated by Impact's new tag-team Reno SCUM.
 After the match, the DCC argued with each other but were quickly reconciled and leaving the ring together.
 On March 30, 2017 Storm interrupted Ethan Carter III saying that he wants a world title shot.
 The next week Storm was interrupted by Bram and Kingston as Kingston spit in Storm's face, and Storm laid both guys out with superkicks, turning him face.
 Then, DCC disbanded quietly.